 2008 Original Post

-After introducing the project you gradually (part 1, part 2, part 3) and having put some decent miles on it since I took delivery of the frame I figured it was about time I wrote about it properly.
+After introducing the project a while ago, and having put some decent miles on it since I took delivery of the frame I figured it was about time I wrote about it properly.
 I can’t write a review in the conventional sense because being a custom frame but I can ramble on about what I wanted and whether or not I got it… By the way, the photos below are in black and white.. mainly because I like black and white, everyone knows what colour titanium is anyway and it makes the dirt harder to spot… not to mention the weeds in the various locations I grabbed photos…